NOAA-OWP/noah-owp-modular/modules/main/readme.md

 Then enter the number matching your `user_build_options`.
 This copies over the correct set of options to the `user_build_options` file in the `main` directory.

-Next, compile the model from the `main` directory:
+Next, compile and link the model from the `main` directory:

 `make`